 - kea-dhcp4 this is the root logger for the DHCPv4 server.
 All components used by the DHCPv4 server inherit the settings from this logger if there is no specialized logger provided. - kea-dhcp4.alloc-engine this is the logger used by the lease allocation engine, which is responsible for managing leases in the lease database, i.e. create, modify and remove DHCPv4 leases as a result of processing messages from the clients. - kea-dhcp4.bad-packets this is the logger used by the DHCPv4 server deamon for logging inbound client packets that were dropped or to which the server responded with a DHCPNAK.
-The allows adminstrators to configure a separate log output that contains only packet drop and reject entries. - kea-dhcp4.callouts this logger is used to log messages pertaining to the callouts registration and execution for the particular hook point. - kea-dhcp4.ddns this logger is used by the DHCPv4 server to log messages related to the Client FQDN and Hostname option processing.
-It also includes log messages related to the relevant DNS updates. - kea-dhcp4.dhcp4 this is the logger by the DHCPv4 server deamon to log basic operations. - kea-dhcp4.dhcpsrv this is a base logger for the libdhcpsrv library. - kea-dhcp4.hooks this logger is used to log messages related to management of hooks libraries, e.g. registration and deregistration of the libraries, and to the initialization of the callouts execution for various hook points within the DHCPv4 server. - kea-dhcp4.hosts this logger is used within the libdhcpsrv and it logs messages related to the management of the DHCPv4 host reservations, i.e. retrieval of the resevations and adding new reservations. - kea-dhcp4.leases this logger is used by the DHCPv4 server to log messages related to the lease allocation.
+The allows adminstrators to configure a separate log output that contains only packet drop and reject entries. - kea-dhcp4.callouts this logger is used to log messages pertaining to the callouts registration and execution for the particular hook point. - kea-dhcp4.commands this logger is used to log messages relating to the handling of commands received by the the DHCPv4 server over the command channel. - kea-dhcp4.ddns this logger is used by the DHCPv4 server to log messages related to the Client FQDN and Hostname option processing.
+It also includes log messages related to the relevant DNS updates. - kea-dhcp4.dhcp4 this is the logger by the DHCPv4 server deamon to log basic operations. - kea-dhcp4.dhcpsrv this is a base logger for the libdhcpsrv library. - kea-dhcp4.eval this logger is used to log messages relating to the client classification expression evaluation code. - kea-dhcp4.hooks this logger is used to log messages related to management of hooks libraries, e.g. registration and deregistration of the libraries, and to the initialization of the callouts execution for various hook points within the DHCPv4 server. - kea-dhcp4.hosts this logger is used within the libdhcpsrv and it logs messages related to the management of the DHCPv4 host reservations, i.e. retrieval of the resevations and adding new reservations. - kea-dhcp4.leases this logger is used by the DHCPv4 server to log messages related to the lease allocation.
 The messages include detailed information about the allocated or offered leases, errors during the lease allocation etc. - kea-dhcp4.options this logger is used by the DHCPv4 server to log messages related to processing of the options in the DHCPv4 messages, i.e. parsing options, encoding options into on-wire format and packet classification using options contained in the received packets.